cms-tau-pog/TauFW/PicoProducer/README.md

 * `nanodir`: Directory to store the output nanoAOD files from skimming jobs.
 * `picodir`: Directory to store the `hadd`'ed pico file from analysis job output.
 * `nfilesperjob`: Default number of files per job.
 This can be overridden per sample (see below).
+* `maxevtsperjob`: Default limit on events processed per job.
+This is overrides `nfilesperjob` and can be set per sample (see below).
 * `filelistdir`: Directory to save list of nanoAOD files to run on (e.g. `samples/files/$ERA/$SAMPLE.txt`).

 Defaults are given in [`config/config.json`](config/config.json).